Nakula: Role in the Kurukshetra War

+When Nakula questions why some individuals are born with physical limitations, Krishna responds that such conditions should not be understood merely as punishment or inferiority, but as part of a larger and often incomprehensible cosmic order.
+Rather than dwelling on the cause of suffering, he advises focusing on one’s duty toward others.
+In this interpretation, helping those who are physically challenged is presented as an essential aspect of dharma and devotion.

+Krishna further explains that the true measure of a person lies not in the body but in character, compassion, and humility.
+He illustrates this idea through reference to his incarnation as Vamana, who appeared in a small and humble form yet embodied supreme divinity, demonstrating that external appearance does not reflect inner reality.
+He adds that visible hardship in some individuals often serves to awaken empathy in others, and that failure to respond with kindness reflects a deeper weakness of the heart.

+Following this teaching, Nakula is said to have returned to the village and sought out the elderly woman.
+This time, he perceived not her physical limitation but her endurance, resilience, and dignity.
+He offered a sincere apology, acknowledging that his earlier words were born of pride and ignorance.
+The woman forgave him, and in some devotional interpretations, she is seen as embodying a divine presence, symbolizing the idea that the sacred exists in all beings.

+The themes of this narrative reflect teachings found in the hymns of the Alvars, particularly in the Naalayira Divya Prabandham, where humility, compassion, and recognition of the divine in all beings are central.
+References to Nappinnai are especially prominent in the works of Andal, while similar philosophical ideas emphasizing the insignificance of external attributes are found in the hymns of Nammalvar.
+Although the narrative does not appear in the critical text of the Mahabharata, it represents a later devotional interpretation integrating epic characters into the ethical and spiritual framework of Tamil Bhakti traditions.].

 On the 18th day, he defeated Karna's sons Chitrasena, Satyasena and Sushena.

 Later life and death

 After the war, Yudhishthira appointed Nakula as the King of Northern Madra and Sahadeva as King of southern Madra.

 Upon the onset of Kali Yuga and the departure of Krishna, the Pandavas retired.
 Giving up all their belongings and ties, the Pandavas and Draupadi, along with a dog, made their final journey of pilgrimage to the Himalayas.

 Except Yudhishthira, all of the Pandavas grew weak and died before reaching heaven.
 Nakula was the third one to fall after Draupadi and Sahadeva.
 When Bhima asked Yudhishthira why Nakula fell, Yudhishthira replied that Nakula took pride in his beauty and believed that there was nobody equal to him in looks.
 Nakula is seen among the Ashvins, alongside Sahadeva, when Yudhisthira ascended to Svarga.